 When you contact me we can arrange an initial appointment, which I offer at a reduced rate so you can come along to meet me, ask any questions you have and see if you'd like to carry on.

-These cost £30 and are an opportunity for you to see if counselling is right for you.
+First appointments cost £40 and are an opportunity for you to see if counselling is right for you.
+Following appointments cost £50

 Daytime, evening and weekend appointments are possible (subject to availability).